-- Missed dose: Do not take the missed dose and go back to your regular dosing schedule.
+- Missed dose: If you miss a dose of this medicine, skip the missed dose and go back to your regular dosing schedule.
 Do not take extra medicine to make up for a missed dose.
-If you vomit after taking your medicine, call your doctor or pharmacist for instructions.
+If you vomit after taking a dose, take the next dose at the regular time.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.